ynaroditsky/OmniAssist/README.md

             "useInRag": false,
             "useInHistory": false,
             "outputPrompt": [
-                "Produce the response as a JSON object. textContent attribute includes your regular text response."
+                "Produce the response as a JSON object. textContent attribute includes the timeslots array converted to string"
             ]
         },
         {